dallintine/CONSMBANO/README.md

 By digitizing and automating many time-consuming processes in nursing school management, this app enhances operational efficiency and allows administrators to focus on providing high-quality education.
 Its user-friendly design ensures easy navigation for users with varying technical proficiency, and its robust backend supports secure and scalable management of critical institutional data

-Must include link to your deployed site, https://consmbano.com/ https://www.linkedin.com/in/sammy-egwu-8b879199/
+ link to my deployed site,

+https://consmbano.com/

+https://www.linkedin.com/in/sammy-egwu-8b879199/

 Installation